OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

 The current implementation like the underlying VGG network can only process images of the fixed size (400x300), so if a chosen image size is different, it is resized by .NET Core application, before it is assigned as an input of a neural network.

 In a [recent post on fast.ai](http://www.fast.ai/2018/04/30/dawnbench-fastai/) Jeremy Howard mentioned adaptive pooling layers, which could help to process an image of an arbitrary size (as far as I understand it is based on [Spatial Pyramid Pooling in Deep Convolutional Networks for Visual Recognition](https://arxiv.org/abs/1406.4729)).
-That would be useful for Neural Style Transfer too.
+That would be useful for neural style transfer too.

 ### Processing multiple user requests simultaneously